-Pediatric palliative medicine is available for children and families to help them manage the emotional and physical demands of a life-threatening illness.
+Pediatric palliative care helps children and families manage the emotional and physical demands of a life-threatening illness.
 Palliative care begins at diagnosis to ensure the highest quality of life throughout treatment.
-If an illness does prove terminal, palliative care strives to eliminate pain and increase comfort for children suffering from an incurable illness, genetic disorder or similarly progressive disease.
+If an illness does prove terminal, then palliative care strives to eliminate pain and increase comfort for children suffering from an incurable illness, genetic disorder, or similarly progressive disease.

 By Kyleigh Roessner